AlayaNetwork/samurai-ethjs-schema/README.md

 ## About

-This is a pure JSON export of the Ethereum RPC specification.
+This is a pure JSON export of the PlatON RPC specification.
 This can be, and is being used to generate the `ethjs-query` object.
 This object specification is not standardized, it is the leanest data structure implementation I could come up with for the Ethereum RPC spec.

 The entire spec is contained in the [schema.json](src/schema.json) file.